-List of 12 Months of the year!
+12 Months of the year!
 The month of the year is quite helpful for ESL students.
 You will use it every day.
-This article is about twelve months of the year in English.
+This lesson is about all months of the year in English.
+You will learn the difference between Gregorian & Julian Calendar.

-Here is the list of 12 months of the year:
+Here is the list of 12 months of the year in order;

 - January